cyKamau/alx-low_level_programming/0x00-hello_world/README.md

 #!/bin/bash
-a C program that prints exactly one
+a C program that prints exactly